nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

 ![SorterComponent.png](./diagrams/SorterComponent.png)<br>
 <p align="center">Figure 4.
 Sorter Component of Connoisseur</p>

-As shown in Figure 4, The Sorter component is a separate component which serves to sort the reviews based on a few sorting methods.
+As shown in Figure 4, the Sorter component is a separate component which serves to sort the reviews based on a few sorting methods.

-When the *sortReviews()* method is called in the `ReviewList`, a sortMethod parameter is passed together with it to the `Sorter`, which then determines which of the Sorts to sort the reviews by.
+When the `sortReviews()` method is called in the `ReviewList`, a sortMethod parameter is passed together with it to the `Sorter`, which then determines which of the Sorts to sort the reviews by.
 If the sortMethod parameter is empty, `Sorter` will use the default sortMethod saved.
 The sorted reviews are then passed back to `ReviewList`.

 ### 3.6.
 Storage Component

 The Storage component serves to implement the storage functions of Connoisseur.
-It saves and loads data represented as a JSON file in the *./data* folder so that data can be retained after exiting Connoisseur.
+It saves and loads data represented as a JSON file in the `./data` folder so that data can be retained after exiting Connoisseur.

-On startup, Connoisseur checks if there is a *connoisseur.json* file in the *./data* folder.
-If they exist, the data will be loaded via the *loadConnoisseurData()* method and used to initialize classes in the `Model` component.
+On startup, Connoisseur checks if there is a `connoisseur.json` file in the `./data` folder.
+If they exist, the data will be loaded via the `loadConnoisseurData()` method and used to initialize classes in the `Model` component.
 If the file and folder do not exist, they will be created and new instances of the classes in the `Model` component will be initialized instead.

-Before exiting, Connoissuer will save the data from the `Model` component and write them to *connoisseur.json* located in the *./data* folder.
+Before exiting, Connoissuer will save the data from the `Model` component and write them to `connoisseur.json` located in the `./data` folder.

 ## 4. Implementation
 The following section describes the implementation of certain key features in the current version of Connoisseur.
 It also